michaelbrave/Mikes-StableDiffusionNotes/README.md

-## Basics and Operations
+## Basics, Settings and Operations

+different sample methods

+sample steps

-CFG
+CFG Scale
 - https://arxiv.org/abs/2112.10741

+denoising settings

 ## What Can Be Done With Stable Diffusion

-### Core Functionality
+### Core Functionality & Use Cases
 Stable diffusion is primarily used for image generation, upscaling images and editing images.
 Subsets of these activities could be style transfer, photo repair, color or texture filling, image completion or polishing, and image variation.

+#### Character Design

+#### Video Game Asset Creation

+#### Architecture and Interior Design

 ### Use Cases Other Than Image Generation